hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `publisher` - (Required) Specifies the publisher of the image.
 Changing this forces a new resource to be created.

 * `product` - (Required) Specifies the product of the image from the marketplace.
 Changing this forces a new resource to be created.

 ---

+A `scale_in` block supports the following:

+* `rule` - (Optional) The scale-in policy rule that decides which virtual machines are chosen for removal when a Virtual Machine Scale Set is scaled in.
+Possible values for the scale-in policy rules are `Default`, `NewestVM` and `OldestVM`, defaults to `Default`.
+For more information about scale in policy, please [refer to this doc](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-scale-in-policy).

+* `force_deletion_enabled` - (Optional) Should the virtual machines chosen for removal be force deleted when the virtual machine scale set is being scaled-in?
+Possible values are `true` or `false`.
+Defaults to `false`.

+---